Divisiones Regionales de Fútbol in Asturias: Segunda Asturfutfem

-Segunda Asturfutfem is the second level of the Asturian local women's football league system since the 2023–24 season.
-All the clubs are based in the autonomous community of Asturias.
+Segunda Asturfutfem was the second level of the Asturian local women's football league system since the 2023–24 season until 2026, when it was replaced by FuturAst, a new youth competition.
+All the clubs were based in the autonomous community of Asturias.

 The league

-Former league Femenino Regional de Asturias was split in two new competitions: Primera Asturfutfem (fifth tier, is made up by 12 teams) and Segunda Asturfutfem (sixth tier).
-Current season Segunda Asturfutfem is made up by 19 teams, divided in two groups.
-This decrease (last season Segunda Asturfutfem was made up by 25 teams) is due to the expansion of Tercera Federación FUTFEM, from 6 groups of 16 teams to 18 groups of 10 teams, working similar to the men's league Tercera Federación.
-However, eight new teams join Segunda Asturfutfem for the 2025-26 season: CD San Jorge, CF Portuarios de Gijón, Club Arenas del Sella, FC Internacional Monteverde, Inter Gijón CD, Lada Langreo CF, Rayo Gijonés C and UD Prados San Julián B. At the end of the season, the champion of each group (two teams in total) promote to Primera Asturfutfem, plus those necessary teams for keeping 12 teams in Primera Asturfutfem.
-The champion of Segunda Asturfutfem is determined in a single game between the champions of each group.
+Former league Femenino Regional de Asturias was split in two new competitions: Primera Asturfutfem (fifth tier, made up by 12 teams) and Segunda Asturfutfem (sixth tier).
+At the end of the season, the champion of each group (two teams in total) promoted to Primera Asturfutfem, plus those necessary teams for keeping 12 teams in Primera Asturfutfem.
+The champion of Segunda Asturfutfem was determined in a single game between the champions of each group.